AI & Agents

 Best Practices for Massive Workspaces

 When dealing with millions of files, you must account for network stability and API constraints.
 Implementing exponential backoff and retries is essential for production code.
-If a single page request fails due to a temporary network blip or a rate limit, your code should pause and retry that specific cursor request rather than restarting the entire process from the beginning.
+If a page request returns HTTP 429 with error code 1671, back off until the x-ve-limit-expires header, then retry that same cursor rather than restarting the walk from the first page.

 You must consider memory management as well.
 If you append millions of JSON objects to a single array in memory, your script will crash due to out-of-memory errors.
-For large datasets, you should process the items in batches within the while loop and stream the output directly to a local disk or another external database instead of holding everything in memory.
+For large datasets, you should process each page inside the while loop and stream the output directly to a local disk or another external database instead of holding everything in memory.
+Most list endpoints also accept output= to select a smaller response shape, for example output=terse.

 Integrating with AI Agents

-Fast.io serves as an intelligent workspace rather than simple file storage.
+Fastio serves as an intelligent workspace rather than simple file storage.
 When you upload files into the system, the platform automatically indexes them for semantic meaning.
-This Built-in RAG feature means you do not need to configure a separate vector database to make your content searchable by AI assistants.
+Ripley, the built-in RAG agent, means you do not need to configure a separate vector database to make your content searchable by AI assistants.

 You can also use advanced ownership transfer capabilities.
-A developer agent can create an organization, build custom workspaces, populate them using cursor-paginated data ingestion, and then transfer the finished workspace to a human client while retaining limited administrative access.
-The free tier offers a generous multiple of storage and multiple monthly credits with no credit card required, making it easy to start testing these automated workflows.
+A developer agent can create an organization, build custom workspaces, populate them using cursor-paginated folder listings, and then transfer the finished workspace to a human client while retaining limited administrative access.

 Frequently Asked Questions